Envision. Aspire. Achieve.

 - Professional college advising services provided by college advisors from Key and Severn Schools

-- Myers Briggs personality testing to promote self-understanding and guide students in career options
+- Personality testing to promote self-understanding and guide students in career options

 - 1:1 college guidance, as well as college tours through a collaboration with Towson University Dept. of Education